 These precious spots have been springing up in any available roof space over the last few years – see my blog about rooftop bars for some good tips.
 One you may not know about is the roof terrace above John Lewis on Oxford Street.
 This operates as a winter and summer garden and I braved the cold last winter to grab a photo of me and their famous Christmas 2014 mascot, Monty the penguin!

 Leaving thoughts of winter behind, let’s have a look at their summer terrace which I visited on a perfect summer’s day.
 Up on the top floor of John Lewis, just beside the indoor cafe is a side door leading up to the terrace and as you step out you are greeted by a rush of greenery which opens out onto a wide terrace with grassy spaces and plenty of tables and chairs.

 You can check out just how far above the madding crowds you are from the viewing areas.
-John Lewis call it their Summer Retreat and from this far above Oxford Street you can see why.
+John Lewis calls it their Summer Retreat and from this, far above Oxford Street, you can see why.

 Enough of the look of the place, what about the food and drink!
 Cocktails were tempting so we did not resist.
 Mine was the Pina Colada as it seems a proper choice as we were pretending to be on holiday and it slipped down very nicely.
 I didn’t drink all the cocktails in the photo (!) as they were all appreciated by the rest of my group.